-CDBG funds are used to foster and maintain affordable housing primarily through the owner occupied and rental rehabilitation programs.
-The City did not receive any applications for rental rehab assistance during the program year.
+CDBG funds are used to foster and maintain affordable housing primarily through the owner occupied rehabilitation program.

 The City also addresses housing needs of the community through public service activities.
-The funding of organizations that include the Advocap Bridges Emergency Assistance Program, Day by Day Warming

-Shelter and Christine Ann Shelter provide a support network for those in unfit housing or finding themselves displaced.
+The funding of organizations that support those in unfit housing or finding themselves displaced all participate in the area's Continuum of Care.
 The City will continue to fund these types of public service agencies in future years as long as CDBG funding is available.

 The City's average number of owner occupied homes that are rehabilitated during a given program year has decreased over the term of this Consolidated Plan.
-Twelve homes were rehabilitated during the 2020 Program Year and downpayment assistance was provided to one homebuyer.
-The City is not sure why there has been a decline in the interest of this program, but the City intends to continue the housing improvement program to provide safe, decent, affordable housing options for low to moderate income households.
-The City may consider changes to the program to address more exterior work than interior work, especially given the pandemic crisis during the 2020 program year which prevented contractors from working on projects all together for several months.
+Nine homes were rehabilitated during the 2021 Program Year and downpayment assistance was provided to one homebuyer.
+The City intends to continue the housing improvement program to provide safe, decent, affordable housing options for low to moderate income households.
+The City may consider changes to the program to address more exterior work than interior work, especially given the pandemic crisis during the 2021 program year which prevented contractors from working on projects all together for several months.